Xeygy/notetaker/README.md

   - Run intellij/buildPlugin using Gradle
   - Find the plugin .zip under build/distributions/ (should be notetaker-0.0.1.zip or similar)
   - Install the .zip manually using<kbd>Settings/Preferences</kbd> > <kbd>Plugins</kbd> > <kbd>⚙️</kbd> > <kbd>Install plugin from disk...</kbd>
-- To test the extension:
+- To test out the extension:
   - clone the repo in IntelliJ and run the project

 ---